 History of Saint Isidore

-The Biography of Saint Isidore,
+The Biography of Saint Isidore, the Farmer

 Considered the patron of farmers, peasants, day laborers, and rural communities, Isidore was born to very poor yet very pious Catholic parents in Madrid, Spain.
 His parents were unable to support him when he was a youth and sent him to work for a wealthy landowner, John de Vergas (he ended up working for him for the rest of his life).
 He married a very religious woman named Maria Torribia (also known as Maria de la Cabeza).
 She, like Isidore, became a saint.
 They had one son who died unexpectedly as a child.
 Their grief inclined them to believe their son's death to be a sign from God and consequently vowed to live a life of perfect continence.